e-book Design Tips and Tricks

 Prerequisite: knowledge of CSS and HTML eBook formatting

-If you’re an avid eBook reader (or designer), you might have noticed that some eBooks look much better than others.
-Even though we do not always have control over the appearance of text in the various eBook readers on the market, there are a few CSS tricks that can make eBooks look nicer and easier to read.
+If you’re an avid e-book reader (or e-book designer), you might have noticed that some e-books look much better than others.
+Even though we do not always have control over the appearance of text in the various e-book readers on the market, there are a few CSS tricks that can make eBooks look nicer and easier to read.

 1. Disable hyphens on headers and titles

 Hyphens are difficult to avoid, especially since every e-reader interprets text differently.
 While it’s wise to keep hyphenation on body text, the hyphenation of titles and headers can look pretty awkward.

 What can you do to force-disable hyphenation on titles and headers?

 a.
 Assign a class or ID to the headers/titles in your HTML editor of choice.
 (We use Sigil.)